Dherse/masterproef/content/5_examples.typ

 #pagebreak(weak: true)
 == Coherent 16-QAM transmitter

 In this next example, a simple 16-#gloss("qam", short: true) transmitter will be demonstrated along with simulation results.
 The code for this example is available at @anx_coherent_transmitter.
-This example will first cover the theoretical background needed to understand the motivation for the example and the measurements taken, followed the modulation aspects of the transmitter.
+This example will first cover the theoretical background needed to understand the motivation for the example and the measurements taken, followed by the transmitter's modulation aspects.

 === Theoretical background

 #info-box(kind: "definition", footer: [ Adapted from @ref_qam. ])[
     *QAM* refers to *quadrature amplitude modulation*, a modulation scheme where the information is encoded in both the amplitude and the phase of the signal.
-The *16* refers to the number of symbols in the constellation, which is the number of different values that the signal can take.
-In this case, the data encoded is therefore 4 bits per symbol, for a total of 16 possible values.
+The *16* refers to the number of symbols in the constellation, which is the number of different values the signal can take.
+In this case, the data encoded is 4 bits per symbol for 16 possible values.
 ]

-In telecommunications, and especially in high-speed communication, engineers need to be able to transmit as much information as possible in a given bandwidth, while still maintaining good immunity to noise and other impairments.
-One way to achieve these higher throughputs, is by using more advanced modulation schemes, the state of the art in photonic communication being 64-#gloss("qam", short: true) @ishimura_64-qam_2022.
-In this example however, the state of the art will not be reproduced and will instead be focused on a simpler 16-#gloss("qam", short: true) modulation scheme, based on the work by _Talkhooncheh, Arian Hashemi, et al._ @talkhooncheh_200gbs_2023.
+In telecommunications, and especially in high-speed communication, engineers need to be able to transmit as much information as possible in a given bandwidth while still maintaining good immunity to noise and other impairments.
+One way to achieve these higher throughputs is by using more advanced modulation schemes, state-of-the-art in photonic communication being 64-#gloss("qam", short: true) @ishimura_64-qam_2022.
+In this example, however, state-of-the-art will not be reproduced and will instead be focused on a simpler 16-#gloss("qam", short: true) modulation scheme, based on the work by _Talkhooncheh, Arian Hashemi, et al._ @talkhooncheh_200gbs_2023.

 Modulations are often visualised using two types of diagrams: so-called _eye diagrams_ which show the transitions between symbols, and _constellation diagrams_ which show the actual symbols after sampling.
 These two visualisations are used to measure the quality of the received signal and to visualise any impairment it might have suffered during transmission.
 Eye diagrams are built by overlaying many transitions between symbols over one another, slowly building a statistical representation of the signal.
-Constellation diagrams are built by sampling the signal at a given rate, and plotting its magnitude and phase in a complex plane.
+Constellation diagrams are built by sampling the signal at a given rate and plotting its magnitude and phase in a complex plane.
 The resulting plot is a point cloud that can be used to visualise the symbols that were transmitted.

-Finally, the measure that will be used to quantify the quality of the transmitter is not the @ber, as the measurement will be taken at the output of the transmitter, and therefore the bit error rate will be zero, but rather the @evm.
-The @evm is a measure of the difference between the ideal constellation and the actual constellation, and is defined as in @eq_evm, with $N$ the number of samples, $I_"err"$ and $Q_"err"$ the error in the in-phase and quadrature components of the constellation, $"EVM"_"%"$ the @evm in percentage, and $"EVM Normalization Factor"$ is a normalization factor that depends on the modulation scheme used, for 16-#gloss("qam", short: true), it is the maximum magnitude of the constellation @keysight_technologies_evm.
+Finally, the measure that will be used to quantify the quality of the transmitter is not the @ber, as the measurement will be taken at the transmitter's output.
+Therefore the bit error rate will be zero, but rather the @evm.
+The @evm is a measure of the difference between the ideal constellation and the actual constellation and is defined as in @eq_evm, with $N$ the number of samples, $I_"err"$ and $Q_"err"$ the error in the in-phase and quadrature components of the constellation, $"EVM"_"%"$ the @evm in percentage, and $"EVM Normalization Factor"$ is a normalisation factor that depends on the modulation scheme used, for 16-#gloss("qam", short: true), it is the maximum magnitude of the constellation @keysight_technologies_evm.
 A visualisation of EVM can be found in @fig_evm.
-One this definition, one can see that the @evm is a measure of the average distance between the ideal constellation and the actual constellation and should, therefore, be minimised.
+With this definition, one can see that the @evm measures the average distance between the ideal constellation and the actual constellation and should, therefore, be minimised.

 $
 "EVM"_"%" = sqrt(1 / N sum_(i = 0)^(N - 1)(I_"err" [i]^2 + Q_"err" [i]^2)) / "EVM Normalization Factor" dot 100%